 Chemotherapy and targeted therapy

-When used to help treat advanced esophageal cancer, chemotherapy and targeted therapy can both be considered a type of palliative therapy because they are intended to help slow the growth of the cancer and relieve symptoms from the cancer, as opposed to trying to cure it.
+When used to help treat advanced esophageal cancer, chemotherapy and targeted therapy can both be considered a type of palliative or supportive therapy because they are intended to help slow the growth of the cancer and relieve symptoms from the cancer, as opposed to trying to cure it.